julia-actions/setup-julia/README.md

 In no particular order:

-### `setup-julia`:
-* Check if a cached version of Julia is available instead of installing it everytime CI runs.
+* Check if a cached version of Julia is available instead of installing it everytime CI runs ([waiting on GitHub to add proper caching](https://twitter.com/natfriedman/status/1164210683979812869))
-* Add version shortcuts like `1.x`, `1.1.x`, `latest` and `lts`.
 * Add support for nightly Julia builds.
 * Write some unit tests for the action.
 * Add CI script that checks if tags have been updated on release.
 * Hash and signature checks.

-### Other Julia-related actions:

-These would be nice to have but I make no promises of ever creating them myself.

-* Default build script for packages, similar to how Travis CI works if you don't specify a script.
-* Find out if it's possible to cache packages using [`@actions/tool-cache`](https://github.com/actions/toolkit/tree/master/packages/tool-cache).
-* Actions for standard tools like Documenter, Coverage reporting and so on
-* Actions for registering and tagging package releases instead of relying on external apps.

-## Words of caution

-This action will likely be updated quite frequently in the near future.
-I'm sharing it now so that others who want to try out Julia on GitHub actions can do so without relying on Docker.

-**DO NOT USE THIS AS YOUR ONLY FORM OF CI** (yet).

-Unfortunately, because non-container actions must use JavaScript/TypeScript as scripting language, `npm` is involved.
-The published action only uses the toolkit-dependencies maintained by GitHub but, as usual with `npm`, these load over 50 transitive dependencies.
-If this causes issues with your security policies, you might want to fork the action, so that you can audit and lock exact versions of all direct and transitive dependencies.

 ## Licence info
 Parts of this software have been derived from the `setup-go` [action](https://github.com/actions/setup-go) and the [TypeScript Action Template](https://github.com/actions/typescript-action), both released by GitHub under the MIT licence.